jedwards1211/metacave/README.md

                                             loop closures from another program

-        {                                   This is a fixed station group, whose only purpose is to specify the default units, UTM zone and datum shared by all stations in it
+        {                                   This is a fixed station group, whose only purpose is to specify the default units

           "distUnit": "m",                  Required - the default unit for all distances in this fixed station group

-          "angleUnit": "deg",               Required - the default unit for all lat/lon angles in this fixed station group

-          "utmZone": "16N"                  Optional - the UTM zone for all north/east locations
-                                            Required if both north/east locations and
-                                            lat/lon locations are used
-                                            Only N/S are allowed, no MGRS letters

-          "datum": "WGS84"                  Required - the reference ellipsoid for locations
-                                            Programs are not required to support anything other than WGS84

           "stations": {
             "A1": {                         This is the fixed position for station A1

-                                            Either a "north"/"east" pair or a "lat"/"long" pair must be defined
+                                            "lat"/"long" pair must be defined using the WGS84 projection, specifically EPSG:4326.
-                                            It is an error if both pairs are defined

-              "north": 4645328,             Optional distance - northing from the UTM zone origin
-                                            Default unit: "distUnit"

-              "east": 502134,               Optional distance - easting from the UTM zone origin
-                                            Default unit: "distUnit"

-              "lat": 34                     Optional angle - latitude
+              "lat": 34.2342,               Required angle - latitude
                                             positive: north of equator
                                             negative: south of equator
-                                            Default unit: "angleUnit"
+                                            units: decimal degrees

-              "long": -56                   Optional angle - longitude
+              "long": -56.2313,             Optional angle - longitude
                                             positive: east of prime meridian
                                             negative: west of prime meridian
-                                            Default unit: "angleUnit"
+                                            units: decimal degrees

               "elev": 345,                  Required distance - elevation
                                             positive: above sea level
                                             negative: below sea level
                                             Default unit: "distUnit"
+                                            Units can be overridden using [value, "unit"] convension for example [345, "ft"]

             },
             "Q5": {                         This is the fixed position for station Q5 ...